Compare charges for converting EEA currencies when you use your card abroad

 Percentage mark up when using your card in an EEA currency

-The tables on this page display the current ECB percentage mark up for each EEA currency.
+The following tables display the current ECB percentage mark up for each EEA currency.
 You can use these to compare charges with those of other providers.

 Currency conversion charges for credit and debit card transactions made in the EEA